Republican U.S. Senate hopeful Barnette marched alongside Proud Boys on Jan. 6, report says | Politics

 Republican U.S. Senate candidate Kathy Barnette, a conservative commentator who has surged into contention ahead of Tuesday's primary election in Pennsylvania, was photographed marching toward the U.S. Capitol on Jan.
 6, 2021, alongside members of the far-right Proud Boys group, according to news reports.
 Supporters of then-President Donald Trump attacked police and stormed the Capitol in a failed attempt to prevent Congress from certifying his 2020 election loss to Joe Biden.

 Opinion polls show Barnette gaining ground against her better-financed primary rivals, TV wellness celebrity Mehmet Oz - who is endorsed by Trump - and former hedge fund executive David McCormick.
 Barnette is hoping to become the first Black woman Republican to serve in the Senate.
-Her rise has worried some Republican leaders, who are concerned that her views are too extreme to win Pennsylvania's general election.
-On Sunday, Barnette appeared on Fox News to defend herself after several Islamophobic messages she posted years ago resurfaced.
+Her rise has worried some Republican leaders who are concerned that her views are too extreme to win Pennsylvania's general election.
+On Sunday, Barnette appeared on Fox News to defend herself over several Islamophobic messages she posted years ago.

 The Senate race has been roiled by a series of late-breaking twists.
-On the Democratic side, Lieutenant Governor John Fetterman, who has led in polls, has disclosed that he suffered a stroke on Friday, forcing him to leave the campaign trail.
+On the Democratic side, Lieutenant Governor John Fetterman, who has led in polls, suffered a stroke on Friday and will remain in a hospital to recover through Election Day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)